 The traditional approach, when developing applications, is called monolith.
 In this system, all the parts that can be implemented are in that single application, which has certain disadvantages.
 The larger the app, the more difficult it is to solve problems and, in addition, it presents complications when quickly adding new functions.
 A microservice-based approach for the creation of applications helps solve this type of problem and promotes development and response capacity.
 Compared to monolithic applications, microservices are simpler to test, implement and update.

-Although the user has distributed costs, as each microservice requires a contract, the cost benefit is very high, not only because of the savings and speed they offer, but because they are much more powerful than a new development.
+Although the user has distributed costs, as each microservice requires a contract, the cost-benefit is usually very high.
+Not only because of the savings and speed they offer, but because they are much more powerful than an own development.

-In conclusion, microservices allow us to create modular applications, capable of working autonomously and being able to be reused efficiently.
-In addition, they allow us to optimize the use of our hardware, as they only deploy what is really necessary, instead of making complete monolithic applications.
+Nevertheless, we still have to take into consideration the consumption level the product will have.
+As we mentioned before, if the usage is high, then the cost will be higher than the benefits.
+But in general, microservices allow us to create modular applications, capable of working autonomously and being able to be reused efficiently.
+In addition, they allow us to optimize the use of our hardware, as they only deploy what is really necessary, instead of having to make a complete monolithic application.

 For integrating the different microservices there are two options: to develop the connection locally, or to outsource the task to a company that performs the integration.
 We offer both services, developments and/or integrations, allowing us to adapt to our client’s specific needs.
 If you have any questions about this service, contact us!